 The US Federal Judicial Conference’s Advisory Committee on Civil Rules (the “Advisory Committee”) has proposed a series of amendments to the US Federal Rules of Civil Procedure—the rules that govern the conduct of civil proceedings in the US federal district courts.
 Among other issues, the amendments are intended to address and provide for proportionality in the discovery process, as well as the establishment of uniform standards for the imposition of sanctions where a party fails to preserve and produce discoverable information.
 Joseph G. Falcone, a partner in our New York office, discusses the amendments in detail here.

 There are a number of upcoming webinars which are likely to be of particular interest to clients from across the Asian region.
-Negotiating the challenges of Myanmar – Thursday, 27 June 2013 In this webinar Herbert Smith Freehill’s Myanmar practice group … Continue reading

 Herbert Smith’s Myanmar Group assesses the legal challenges of investing in Myanmar, as interest in the country grows following recent political changes and relaxation of international sanctions regimes.
 Alastair Henderson, Hilary Lau and Kyle Wombolt provide some observations below.
 Continue reading